fsprojects/Paket/docs/content/references-files.md

     Microsoft.Bcl.Build import_targets:false

+## No content option

+This option disables the installation of any content files for the given package:

+    jQuery content: none

 ### Framework restrictions

 Sometimes you don't want to generate dependencies for older framework versions.
 You can control this in the [`paket.dependencies` file](nuget-dependencies.html#Framework-restrictions) or via the `framework` switch: